ArcBees/dev-site/site/src/main/markdown/gwtp/tutorials/index.md

 ```

 ## Presenter Module
-A module is used to bind everything together.
+Modules are used for [GIN Bindings]({{#gwtp.doc.url.gin_bindings}}) which is the process of linking the Presenters to their View.
 Every Presenter needs to be bound, but we can bind more than one Presenter per module.
-We usually have one Module per java package.
+We usually have one Module per Java package.
 For instance, we could have something like this:

 ```java
 public class ErrorModule extends AbstractPresenterModule {